Updated:

 2010, it was clear for everybody that there were excess emissions

-in the EU-ETS, leading to unexpected low prices.
-In March 2011
+in the EU-ETS, leading to unexpectedly low prices.
+In March 2011,

 to reduce